-Functional dyspepsia (dis-PEP-see-uh) is a term for recurring signs and symptoms of indigestion that have no obvious cause.
-Functional dyspepsia is also called nonulcer stomach pain or nonulcer dyspepsia.
+Functional dyspepsia (dis-PEP-see-uh) is a term for recurring symptoms of an upset stomach that have no obvious cause.
+Functional dyspepsia also is called nonulcer dyspepsia.

 When to see a doctor

-Make an appointment with your doctor if you experience persistent signs and symptoms that worry you.
+Make an appointment with your health care provider if you experience persistent symptoms that worry you.

-- Pain that radiates to your jaw, neck or arm
+- Pain in your jaw, neck or arm.

-Factors that can increase the risk of functional dyspepsia include:
+Some factors can increase the risk of functional dyspepsia.
+They include:

-- Use of certain over-the-counter pain relievers, such as aspirin and ibuprofen (Advil, Motrin IB, others), which can cause stomach problems
+- Using certain pain relievers that are available without a prescription.
+These include aspirin and ibuprofen (Advil, Motrin IB, others), which can cause stomach problems.